 Commonly known as rebond, or “chipfoam”, bonded polyurethane foam cushion is made from scrap bits of various foams.
 It is easily distinguishable by its multicolored appearance.

-It comes in various densities and thicknesses, so there is an appropriate bonded foam cushion for virtually every residential carpeting application.
+It comes in various densities and thicknesses, so there is an appropriately bonded foam cushion for virtually every residential carpeting application.
 Rebond cushion typically offers the best value for your money.

 Rebond uses up the scrap bits from the manufacturing process of other types of foam.
 These scrap bits would otherwise be thrown out, so using them to make other products saves them from ending up in landfills.